How to Create a User or a Customer Persona Profile

 When to use a customer persona profile

 Sketching out Personas is valuable for documenting the target customers you intend to attract, and relating to them as to real humans.
-It is a powerful tool that provides your team with a shared understanding of your representative users, their pains and needs, by giving a "real face" to the user stories.
+It is a powerful tool that provides your team with a shared understanding of your representative users or ideal customers, their pains and needs, by giving a "real face" to the user stories.

 Having a clear understanding of your Customer Persona(s) enables effective product development, marketing and sales, and improves your customer acquisition and retention.